Composition

 Calling another agent

-Reference another agent by its filename (without the .star extension).
-The runtime resolves "summarizer" to agents/summarizer.star:
+Reference another agent by its path. chidori.callAgent("summarizer.ts", ...) resolves to agents/summarizer.ts:

-Sub-agents are isolated: they get their own call log segment, their own config(), and their output flows back as a plain value.
+Sub-agents share the parent runtime context and call log, and their output flows back as a plain value.

 Invoking tools